-- Section 141(7) of the Hong Kong Companies Ordinance (the "Ordinance") states that while 6. holding office, the auditor is entitled to attend any general meeting of the company and to receive all notices and other communications which any member of the company is entitled to receive.
-The auditor is entitled to be heard at the meeting but only on any part of the business which concerns him/her as the auditor.
+- Section 411(1) of the Hong Kong Companies Ordinance (the "Ordinance") states that while 6. holding office, the auditor is entitled to attend any general meeting of the company and be heard, at any of the company's general meetings, on any part of the business of the meeting that concerns the person as auditor of the company.
 Whilst the Ordinance gives the auditor the right to attend the AGM, the provisions in the revised Code do not govern the auditor directly.
 An auditor may seek legal advice or professional consultation in respect of his/her responsibilities in responding to questions.
 The auditor's responsibilities in responding to questions at an AGM should be established in writing. - 7.
 In contrast to the responsibilities of those charged with governance for all aspects of the business, the auditor has specific responsibilities which are established by the Ordinance, but which may be extended when agreed with the company as part of the terms of the engagement.
-Shareholders may not be generally familiar with the scope of an audit.
-Therefore, without due consideration of the role of the auditor, there is the risk that questions from shareholders may be directed to the auditor on matters that should be addressed by those charged with governance. - 8.
+Members of the company may not be generally familiar with the scope of an audit.
+Therefore, without due consideration of the role of the auditor, there is the risk that questions from members may be directed to the auditor on matters that should be addressed by those charged with governance. - 8.
 The auditor does not respond to questions dealing with issues beyond the scope of the audit mandate and/or questions relating to matters that are the responsibility of those charged with governance.
 Therefore it is important that the auditor, together with the chair of the AGM and those charged with governance, adequately prepare for their participation at an AGM.
 If the auditor is asked to respond to inappropriate questions or if responses are not understood in an appropriate context, there is the risk that any answers provided could be misleading. - 9.
 In general, the auditor does not have responsibility for the statements made by management or those charged with governance.
 However if, during the AGM, the auditor concludes that, in his/her view, management or those charged with governance have made a statement that is materially inconsistent with the audited financial statements or the information obtained during the audit, or it is concluded by the auditor to be a material misstatement of fact, the auditor would bring this to the attention of management or those charged with governance present at the AGM.
 It is the responsibility of management or those charged with governance to consider whether any correction of the statement should be made (either during or after the AGM as appropriate).
-However if the inconsistency would constitute a fact that, had it been known to the auditor at the date of the auditor's report, may have caused the auditor to amend the auditor's report, the auditor would refer to HKSA 560 Subsequent Events for quidance.
+However if the inconsistency would constitute a fact that, had it been known to the auditor at the date of the auditor's report, may have caused the auditor to amend the auditor's report, the auditor would refer to HKSA 560 Subsequent Events for guidance.